JudeQuintana/terraform-main/networking_trifecta_demo_with_ipv6/README.md

 TODO:
-- update for ipv6 validation
+- update this readme for ipv6 validation
 - update intra_vpc_security_group_rules module take in ipv6 cidrs (only
   ipv4)
+- IMPORTANT: You need to make your own IPv6 IPAM pools since my AWS Account owns these specific IPv6 CIDRs (ie subnet your own) so the demo will not work as is with other AWS accounts.

 ## Networking Trifecta Demo
 Blog Post:
 [Terraform Networking Trifecta ](https://jq1.io/posts/tnt/)